 Add the Sub-Category dimension to the Filters shelf, click the menu icon in the top right, select All Values in Database, and click the All button.
 This will check all the Sub-Categories.

 Select Only Relevant Values from the menu again then click OK.
 All the values are now selected and if the filter options are displayed to the user, they will still only see the values that are in context.
 Now if a user changes the category, the view wont disappear.

-Measure Filters and Table Calculation Filters
+Measure Filters and Table Calculation Filters in Tableau

 Next in the order of operations are measure filters.
 To demonstrate this one, I will drag Profit to the Filters shelf.
 We will see the following menu appear.

 We have all kinds of options here.
 There are different types of aggregations we can apply to the Profit measure and some conditions like Variance and Standard Deviation.
 To make this easy to explain, I am going to select the same Aggregation we have applied to Profit in the view, SUM.
 Then I will click OK and a new menu will pop up.

 This is probably the most common use of a measures filter.
 Here you can set MIN and MAX values or click on the At least or At Most tab to set one or the other.
 Again, the order of operations comes into play here.

 Notice the MIN and MAX values are the values from the Furniture category.
 If I switch to Office Supplies and then add this measure filter again, the MIN and MAX values will change.

 If I have my range of values set to the MIN and MAX from the Office Supplies category and I switch to Furniture, some Sub-Categories will be filtered out.
 To overcome this, select the drop down at the bottom left of the menu and choose All Values in Database.

 This will create a much better user experience if they have the full range to filter to.
 If you show the filter in your dashboard, Tableau will also show the range of what is in your view, represented by the darker space on the slider bar.